TCooper8/react-sample-go1/README.md

 ## Setup

-To run the project simply run the following.
+To run the project simply run the following with Docker.
 ```bash
 docker-compose up -d --build web
 open http://localhost/